 - Be registered and operate in one of the aforementioned countries;

-- Have a democratic governance structure, leadership nomination and consultative processes in formulating priorities and policies with members;
+- Have a democratic governance structure and decision making mechanism, including consultative processes in formulating priorities and policies;

 - Have an ability to demonstrate proper and consistent monitoring, evaluation and record-keeping of their activities, including project evaluation reports and financial accounts;

-- Have a gender perspective/balance reflected in their staff, membership and activities;
+- Have a gender perspective/balance reflected in their staff, beneficiaries and activities;

 Note: If you applied to YSF in the past, but were not selected, you can apply to YSF again.